galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 ## Choosing a Role

 Picking the best role for a task from Ansible Galaxy is not always a trivial task.
 Sometimes there will only be a single role doing what you need.
 Other times you'll have to choose between 20 different roles that all look more or less the same.
-Here are some tips to guide you in identifying good roles:
+Here are some tips to guide you in identifying appropriate and well-written roles:

+- The name should match the software you are using (I.e. ignore a role named `stackstorm` when you are trying to set up `rabbitmq`.
+Ansible Galaxy does not have perfect search.)
 - `geerlingguy` wrote a huge number of roles for many pieces of standard software.
 If there is a role from this person, this is usually a safe choice.
 - Check the GitHub readme of each role you consider using.
 Look for:
   - Extensive documentation of all of the variables, their default values, and how they behave.
   - An example playbook using the role
+- A large number of downloads is a good sign that other people found it useful

-These are usually good proxies for quality. [`ansible-cvmfs`](https://github.com/galaxyproject/ansible-cvmfs) is a good example of this; the variables are well documented and there are example playbooks that you can (more or less) copy-and-paste and run.
+These are usually good proxies for quality, but do not treat them as strict rules.
+For an example of a role meeting many of these qualities, [`ansible-cvmfs`](https://github.com/galaxyproject/ansible-cvmfs) is good; the variables are well documented and there are example playbooks that you can (more or less) copy-and-paste and run.

-Sometimes a role will accomplish most of what you need to do but not everything.
+Sometimes a role will accomplish 95% of what you need to do, but not everything.
 Once you have installed the role with `ansible-galaxy install`, you can edit it locally to make any changes.
 In an ideal world you would contribute this back, but this is not always a high priority.
 Many projects copy roles directly into their repositories, e.g. [galaxyproject](https://github.com/galaxyproject/infrastructure-playbook/tree/master/roles) and [usegalaxy.eu](https://github.com/usegalaxy-eu/infrastructure-playbook/tree/master/roles)

 # Other Stuff